open-telemetry/opentelemetry-rust/opentelemetry-otlp/README.md

 fn main() -> Result<(), Box<dyn std::error::Error + Send + Sync + 'static>> {
-    // use tonic as grpc layer here.
-    // If you want to use grpcio. enable `grpc-sys` feature and use with_grpcio function here. let tracer = opentelemetry_otlp::new_pipeline()
+    // use tonic as grpc layer here. let tracer = opentelemetry_otlp::new_pipeline()
       .tracing()
       .with_exporter(opentelemetry_otlp::new_exporter().tonic())